-Social innovation design is the creation and propagation of healthy, mutually beneficial relationships between humans, technology and the earth.
-It has the potential to impact every business, government, city, neighborhood and individual.
-It uses systems design, critical thinking, strategy, game mechanics, social movement design, collective leadership, imagination and beauty to move people to think differently and become more resilient and resourceful themselves.
-This is what our program is about, what we teach and what our graduates are out in the world doing.
-To put it more succinctly, it’s the design of the relationships between people and things instead of only the things themselves.
+Why DSI?
+Social Design is the creation of new social conditions—in cities, corporate cultures or communities—resulting in increased creativity, equity, social justice, inclusivity, greater resilience and a healthy connection to nature.
+It is relevant to every business, government, city, community and individual.
+It uses systems design, critical thinking, human-centered design, strategy, game mechanics, social change, collective leadership, imagination and beauty to move people to think differently and become more resilient and resourceful themselves.
+This is what our program is about—what we teach and what our students are out in the world doing.
+It’s the design of systems; and the relationships between people and things, instead of only the things themselves.

-It is a degree for people who want to write their own rules rather than follow them.
-Our students join us because it fulfills a deep need that nothing else can—to go out and create change, disrupt the status quo and use their own powers of creativity to bring something to life that has not existed before.
-They are remarkable people, unpredictable and visionary.
+It’s about creative collaboration and leadership.
+Our students join us because it fulfills a deep need that nothing else can—to go out and create change, disrupt the status quo, work with communities, and use their own powers of creativity to bring something to life that has not existed before.
+They are remarkable people…curious, unpredictable and visionary.

 Impact the future.
 If you want to know what an MFA in Social Design will do for you, take a look at what our alums are doing.
 Our alums are working in industry, government, nonprofits and NGOs, education, at creative consultancies and as founders of their own enterprises.